Scaling dimensions at large charge for cubic $\phi^3$ theory in six dimensions

 \section{Loop calculations}

-In this section we perform the perturbative computation of the anomalous dimension of an operator of the form \eqref{Tdef} within the cubic theory given by Eq.~\eqref{Scube}, up to three loops, and then compare the result at the FP Eq.~\eqref{fixval} with the corresponding result for the quartic theory in Eq.~\eqref{Delquar}.
-The scaling dimension of $T_Q$ is given by \be \Delta_Q=\left(\frac{d}{2}-1\right)Q+\gamma_Q+Q\gamma_{\phi}, \ee where the first term is the classical scaling dimension, $\gamma_Q$ is the anomalous dimension of $T_Q$ derived from one-particle irreducible (1PI) graphs and $\gamma_{\phi}$ is the anomalous dimension of the single field $\phi$.
-The $L$-loop 1PI diagrams contributing to $\Delta_Q^{\rm{1PI}}$are constructed from a single $T_Q$ vertex and a number of three-point vertices derived from the action in Eq.~\eqref{Scube}.
+In this section we perform the perturbative computation of the scaling dimension of an operator of the form \eqref{Tdef} within the cubic theory given by Eq.~\eqref{Scube}, up to three loops, and then compare the result at the FP Eq.~\eqref{fixval} with the corresponding result for the quartic theory in Eq.~\eqref{Delquar}.
+The scaling dimension of $T_Q$ is given by an equation of the same form as Eq.~\eqref{deldef} as \be \Delta_Q=\left(\frac{d}{2}-1\right)Q+\gamma_Q+Q\gamma_{\phi}, \ee where $\gamma_Q$ is again the anomalous dimension of $T_Q$ and $\gamma_{\phi}$ the anomalous dimension of the single field $\phi$; but now all quantities are computed in the cubic theory.
+The $L$-loop one-particle-irreducible (1PI) diagrams contributing to $\gamma_Q$ are constructed from a single $T_Q$ vertex and a number of three-point vertices derived from the action in Eq.~\eqref{Scube}.
 The latter vertices thus have either two $\phi$ lines and one $\sigma$ line, or three $\sigma$ lines, emerging from them; which may form either internal or external lines in the diagram.
 These $L$-loop diagrams have up to $L+1$ internal lines emanating from the $T_Q$ vertex, together with two or three internal lines emanating from the other vertices; the total number of external lines is always the same as the number of internal lines emerging from the $T_Q$ vertex.
 These correspond to logarithmically divergent Feynman integrals.
 The Feynman diagrams with no more than three internal lines emerging from any vertex (including the $T_Q$ vertex) have the same topology as those contributing to the $\beta$-function computation, and their pole terms have already been derived up to three loops and given in Refs.~\cite{fei1}.
 As an example, in Fig.~\ref{diagone} we show the one-loop diagram.
 Straight and wavy lines denote $\phi$ and $\sigma$ propagators respectively; and moreover we use a small circle to denote the cubic vertices derived from Eq.~\eqref{Scube}, and a lozenge to denote the $T_Q$ vertex.
 Fig.~\ref{diagone} has the same topology and therefore the same pole structure as diagram (a) in Fig.~8 of Appendix B in Ref.~\cite{fei1}.